mcyph/cnn_chinese_hw/README.md

 A convolutional neural network using Keras for recognising Chinese (Simplified/Traditional) and Japanese Kanji.
 Because it uses Tomoe data, I have put it under the same license (LGPL 2.1).
-Unlike CASIA and some other publically available Chinese handwriting datasets, this data can be used for commercial purposes.
+Unlike CASIA and some other publicly available Chinese handwriting datasets, this data can be used for commercial purposes.

 It is still under heavy development and not ready for general use (pre-alpha).